danet-hda/computer-networking/2-lab/2-LabTasks.md

 - IPv4 is the Adress Resolution Protocol (ARP)
 - IPv6 is the Neighbor Discovery Protocol (NDP)

+You will need to read before the lab, but no other preparation is required.

+The lab itself consists out of:
+- the measurement part on-site
+- and a written report -- details below.

 ## Preparation before getting to your Lab Appointment

 Please re-use the settings from the 1st lab (0-lab) for this lab setup, i.e., same containerlab file.